 Is Peanut Butter Safe for Cats?

-For cats that do express an interest in peanut butter, the good news is, peanut butter is not on the ASPCA’s list of people foods toxic to cats, but it does not have any nutritional value for cats.
+For cats who do express an interest in peanut butter, there’s good news: peanut butter is not on the ASPCA’s list of people foods toxic to cats.
+The bad news?
+It does not have any nutritional value for cats.

 How Much Peanut Butter Should a Cat Eat?

 Overall, cats should not eat peanut butter, unless it is being used as a way to give your cat medication.
 “Since it contains a lot of fat, which could contribute to obesity, as well as some carbohydrates, which can lead to diabetes, if fed regularly it could have a negative impact on a cat’s health,” says Rubenstein.

 If cats ingest too much peanut butter at once, it will result in vomiting and/or diarrhea.
 Because of its pasty consistency, even a bit of peanut butter can stick to your cat’s mouth and throat, and may cause them to choke.
 If you offer your cat a fingertip dipped in peanut butter, you may then see them frantically flicking his tongue to get a grip on this tacky tidbit.

 Peanut butter is a well-known method for helping to medicate dogs, who eagerly scarf down a spoonful even with a pill hidden inside.
 But peanut butter is also used as a popular bait for rodents, either as a disguise for a dose of poison or a tempting invitation to step on a lethal trap.
 If your cat develops a liking for peanut butter and ventures around your neighborhood, be aware that their quest for a taste could have tragic results.

 Cats and Peanut Butter: The Verdict